What is an Apprehended Violence Order?

 What you can do if you have been served with an Apprehended Violence Order against you?

-If you have been served with an application for an Apprehended Violence Order, you have two choices:
+If you have been served with an application for an AVO, you have two choices:

 - You can agree to the making of the order on a “non-admissions basis”; or